walmartlabs/lacinia/docs/tutorial/database-1.rst

    Docker includes infrastructure for downloading the images from a central repository.
    Ultimately, it's faster and easier to get PostgreSQL running inside a container that to install the database onto your computer.

-.. [#async] core.async is a very powerful library for performing asynchronous computation in Clojure.
-We'll discuss core.async, and how it relates to Lacinia, in a later chapter.

-.. [#bang] The Clojure naming convention is that names of unsafe functions end with a ``!``.

-   Unsafe functions either have side effects, or may block the current thread.

-   This largely applies to low-level functions, such as ``take!`` or ``<!!``.
-   All of the data access functions, such as ``find-game-by-id`` are also unsafe, but are expected to be so by context, so their names don't end with ``!``.

 .. [#emacs] The author uses Cursive, but Emacs and other editors all have similar functionality.